jokerno1/GitStartedWorkshop/README.md

 # New change in the development branch

-# Git started on version control with SourceTree
+# Git started on version control with SourceTree on 02/05/2016

 A public repository for Computer Power Plus students to learn and collaborate on GitHub